 Our congregation has created an art gallery in our main gathering space (known as Pilgrim Hall).
 We are pleased to display work from various artists in our community and beyond.
 We feel blessed to be surrounded by these beauty and spiritually meaningful creations.
 We welcome inquiries from artists about showing your work.

-Current Show Running (Through August 25)
+Current Show Running (through September 2021)

 Here are some of the exhibits we have hosted in past years: